 Some great things some of our clients and partners are doing

-The Chicago History Museum is hosting a virtual lecture by Dr. Christopher Reed, an emeritus professor of history at Roosevelt University on Saturday, February 27th at 3 pm CT.
-He’s sharing perspectives and the importance and impact of the Great Migration on Chicago’s Black Metropolis.
+The Chicago History Museum hosted a virtual lecture by Dr. Christopher Reed, an emeritus professor of history at Roosevelt University on Saturday, February 27th, 2021 at 3 pm CT.
+He shared perspectives and the importance and impact of the Great Migration on Chicago’s Black Metropolis.

 City Colleges of Chicago — the community system including Malcolm X, Kennedy-King, Harold Washington, and Olive-Harvey — has a series of events coming up, including Civil Rights Movement: Past, Present, Future.